divadvo/iRPA-OrderManagement/docs/search_results.md

 ![](images/0821.png)

 2. Let's save the order number in a variable.
+Use the step `Get Element`.
 Set the target to `Order Number`.
 Rename output parameter to `orderNumber`.

 ![](images/0822.png)